mahsankhaan/app-modernization-using-IBM-toolchain/README.md

 ### Step 7 : Finally your application is up and running

-1. Get back to your main page by selectung your app name on top
+1. Get back to your main page by selecting your app name on top

 ![GitHub Logo](images/14.png)